hypfvieh/dbus-java/README.md

    - Removed usage of `AbstractConnection.TCP_ADDRESS_PROPERTY` as this was a special behavior for using/testing `DBusDaemon`
    - `EmbeddedDBusDaemon` will no longer set `AbstractConnection.TCP_ADDRESS_PROPERTY`, instead you have to handle the address you used for construction of `EmbeddedDBusDaemon` yourself
    - `DBusConnectionBuilder.forSessionBus()` will use the same validation applied to system addresses
+   - Replaced calls to expensive method calls when logging with call which only gets executed if log level is enabled

 ##### Changes in 4.1.0 (2022-05-23):